Lily-G1/Bash_Scripts/README.md

 - backup_script: a simple script that backs up a specified directory and sends an email notification in the event of a failure
     - Replace the values of BACKUP_SRC and EMAIL_RECIPIENT with your desired source directory and a valid email address respectively
     - To be able to send emails from your Linux server, you must install & configure the appropriate packages.
 Check out my [blogpost](https://medium.com/@anyagaladima_62348/integrate-gmail-with-an-ubuntu-server-by-lilian-galadima-4874356d406a) on how to integrate Gmail on an Ubuntu server
 - monitor_system.sh: along with a cron job, this scripts monitors/tracks and logs the health & performance of an ubuntu system.
 It sets thresholds for CPU, memory, disk, I/O, plus network usage, and sends an email to the administrator if any of these thresholds are breached

 - cloud_based_backup.sh: backs up a specified directory using rsync.
 Archives, encrypts and copies backup to pre-existing S3 bucket via the AWS CLI
+  - You must have mailutils, AWS CLI & gpg installed
   - You will be required to enter a passphrase to secure your encryption
   - To download and decrypt the file from s3:
     - `$ mkdir s3-downloads` >> create a dedicated directory to store downloads